pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Class Distribution

-The following chart shows the final diabetic retinopathy class distribution after preprocessing and relabelling.
+The class distribution chart shows the final diabetic retinopathy class balance after preprocessing and relabelling.

 ![Class Distribution](Images/class_distribution.png)

 ---

-## Tools and Technologies Used
+## Tools and Technologies

+The following tools and technologies were used in this project:

 * Python
 * Google Colab